Rizama-Victor/Development-of-an-Object--Detection-Algorithm-for-Pipeline-Monitoring/README.md

 # Development of an Object Detection Algorithm for Crude Oil Pipeline Leakage Detection
-This repository contains the implementation of the research project titled _"Development of an Object Detection Algorithm for Crude Oil Pipeline Leakage Detection"_, at the Advanced Engineering and Innovation Research Group (AEIRG), Department of Mechatronics Engineering, Federal University of Technology Minna (FUTMinna), Nigeria.
+This repository contains the implementation of the research project titled _"Development of an Object Detection Algorithm for Crude Oil Pipeline Leakage Detection"_, at the Advanced Engineering and Innovation Research Group (AEIRG), Department of Mechatronics Engineering (DOME), Federal University of Technology Minna (FUTMinna), Nigeria.

 ---